Printing human tissue

-A study published yesterday on the British magazine Nature Biotechnology, says that american scientists implemented, with success, living tissues in animals, fabricated with an improved and advanced 3d-printer.
+A study published yesterday on the British magazine Nature Biotechnology, says that American scientists implemented, with success, living tissues in animals, fabricated with an improved and advanced 3d-printer is a big step in the reseach of printing human tissue.

 This research, develop by the Wake Forest Institute for Regenerative Medicine, on North Carolina(US), represents an advancement in the field of regenerative medicine, it suggests that this structures could be, on the future implanted on human beings.

-The scientist printed cartilaginous tissues, bone and muscles, that after being implanted in animals, matured and event transforms in functional tissue.
+The scientist is printing human tissue, bone and muscles, that after being implanted in animals, matured and event transforms in functional tissue.

 “This new printer of tissues and organs it’s an important advanced in our goal to fabricate tissue replacement in patients”, explained the Anthony Atala, one of the authors of the study.

-New organs – To print the tissues, the researches used living cells like “ink”, that transform themselves in tissues and they were implanted in animals.
+New organs – for printing human tissue, the researches used living cells like “ink”, that transform themselves in tissues and they were implanted in animals.
 The process, called Integrated Tissue Organs Printing(ITOP), was developed by the team of scientists during the last ten years and they use biodegradable material to create the “form” of the fabric and water-based gels that hold the cells.

 For this, experts optimize the “ink” that sustains the cells to promote their growth and printed a cross in microchannel structures.
 These channels allow the nutrients and oxygen present in the animal to be integrated into the printed structures to keep them alive and encourage the development of the blood vessel system.